Pricing Crypto Accounting Engagements: Why Hourly Loses Money (2026)

 Pricing Crypto Accounting Engagements: Why Hourly Loses Money

-Hourly pricing on crypto is a quiet way to lose money.
-The effort is driven by on-chain complexity the client can't see and the firm can't predict line by line, so the hours run over and the overrun is absorbed.
+Pricing is where a well-scoped crypto engagement either makes a margin or quietly bleeds one, and this guide is about getting the fee model right rather than the discovery that feeds it.
+Hourly pricing is the quiet way to lose money.
+The effort is driven by on-chain complexity the client cannot see and the firm cannot predict line by line, so the hours run over and the overrun is absorbed.
 Pricing on assessed complexity, with historical clean-up scoped separately, moves that risk off the firm's margin.
-This guide is the model, hedged, because pricing is a firm judgement under professional rules.
+This spoke sits beneath building a crypto practice and turns the output of scoping into a fee.
+It is hedged, because pricing is a firm judgement under professional rules.

-- Hourly underprices crypto — the cost driver (multi-chain reconciliation, DeFi parsing, history clean-up) is hard to predict line by line; overrun is absorbed.
+- Hourly pricing underprices crypto, because the cost driver (multi-chain reconciliation, DeFi parsing, history clean-up) is hard to predict line by line and the overrun is absorbed.

-- Price on assessed complexity set at scoping — tiers or scoped fixed fee tracking chains/wallets/volume/activity/data-cleanliness.
+- Price on assessed complexity set at scoping, using tiers or a scoped fixed fee that tracks chains, wallets, volume, activity, and data cleanliness.

-- Historical clean-up = a separate, explicitly scoped remediation fee — bundling it guarantees a loss.
+- Historical clean-up is a separate, explicitly scoped remediation fee; bundling it guarantees a loss.

-- DAC8 reconciliation/readiness is part of recurring scope for many clients now — explicitly scoped and priced, not absorbed.
+- DAC8 reconciliation and readiness is part of the recurring scope for many clients now, and should be explicitly scoped and priced rather than absorbed.

 - Tooling cuts effort per unit of complexity but does not remove the complexity-driven cost or the firm's review responsibility.

-- Pricing/acceptance are firm judgements under professional rules.
-Not professional/pricing advice.
+- Pricing and acceptance are firm judgements under professional rules.
+This is not professional or pricing advice.

 Why hourly loses

-An hour estimate anchored on a traditional bookkeeping mental model misses what dominates crypto effort: multi-chain reconciliation, DeFi parsing, historical clean-up.
+An hour estimate anchored on a traditional bookkeeping mental model misses what dominates crypto effort: multi-chain reconciliation, DeFi parsing, and historical clean-up.
 Scope creep is then absorbed as unbilled time.
-Pricing on assessed complexity, fixed at scoping, transfers the uncertainty into the structure, not the margin — though the decision stays a firm judgement.
+Pricing on assessed complexity, fixed at scoping, transfers the uncertainty into the structure rather than the margin, though the decision stays a firm judgement.

 Complexity-tier pricing

-Assess the complexity drivers at discovery — chains, wallets, volume, activity types, source-data cleanliness — and price in tiers or a scoped fixed fee reflecting that assessed complexity, not per hour.
-Tiers are firm-defined; the principle: price tracks assessed on-chain complexity, the actual cost driver — not revenue or a generic transaction count.
+Assess the complexity drivers at discovery (chains, wallets, volume, activity types, and source-data cleanliness) and price in tiers or a scoped fixed fee reflecting that assessed complexity rather than per hour.
+The tiers are firm-defined; the principle is that price tracks assessed on-chain complexity, the actual cost driver, not revenue or a generic transaction count.

 Historical clean-up is a separate phase

-Years of unreconciled multi-chain history can dwarf the recurring work; bundling it into a standard fee guarantees a loss.
-Price it as a distinct remediation project with its own scope and fee, agreed before it starts (the clean-up half of scoping) — a firm judgement on the assessed state.
+Years of unreconciled multi-chain history can dwarf the recurring work, and bundling it into a standard fee guarantees a loss.
+Price it as a distinct remediation project with its own scope and fee, agreed before it starts.
+This is the clean-up half of scoping, and a firm judgement on the assessed state.

 DAC8 as a scoped deliverable

 With DAC8 in force from 1 January 2026 and the first automatic exchange in 2027, reconciliation against to-be-reported data is part of many recurring scopes.
-Whether a separate priced line or part of the fee is a firm decision — but explicitly scoped and priced, not absorbed.
-Obligations are jurisdiction-specific, counsel-confirmed.
+Whether it is a separate priced line or part of the fee is a firm decision, but it should be explicitly scoped and priced rather than absorbed.
+The obligations are jurisdiction-specific and counsel-confirmed.

 Tooling helps margin, not the model